Khea

-Ivo Alfredo Thomas Serue (born 13 April 2000), known by his stage name Khea, is an Argentine trap rapper and singer.
-He is a member of the Argentinian trap scene along with artists such as Cazzu and Duki.
+Ivo Alfredo Thomas Serue (born 13 April 2000), known by his stage name Khea, is an Argentine rapper and singer.
+He is a member of the Argentine Latin trap scene along with artists such as Cazzu and Duki.

 Early years

 Ivo Alfredo Thomás Serue was born on 13 April 2000 in Virreyes, Buenos Aires.
-His mother was an artist and music fan, although they were not from a prestigious family, since as a child he had to deal with poverty.
 Ivo grew up influenced by pop music and the music his mother listened to, pointing to Canadian singer Justin Bieber and the Spanish rock and rumba band Estopa as his biggest influences.